China–United States relations: Currency dispute

 China engaged in currency manipulation from 2003 to 2014.
 Economist C. Fred Bergsten, writing for the Peterson Institute for International Economics, said that, during this period, "China bought more than $300 billion annually to resist upward movement of its currency by artificially keeping the exchange rate of the dollar strong and the renminbi's exchange rate weak.
 China's competitive position was thus strengthened by as much as 30 to 40 percent at the peak of the intervention.
 Currency manipulation explained most of China's large trade surpluses, which reached a staggering 10 percent of its entire GDP in 2007."
 China's currency manipulation was a point of conflict with the United States.
-Domestic leaders within the United States pressured the Obama administration to take a hardline stance against China and compel China to raise the value of its currency, and legislation was introduced to the United States Congress calling on the President to impose tariffs on Chinese imports until China properly values its currency.
+Domestic leaders within the United States pressured the Obama administration to take a hardline stance against China and compel China to raise the value of its currency, and legislation was introduced to the United States Congress calling on the president to impose tariffs on Chinese imports until China properly values its currency.
 Nonetheless, the United States was not willing to label China as a "currency manipulator" at that time, on the theory that doing so would risk China's cooperation on other issues.

 In 2014, China stopped manipulating its currency, as the growth in the Chinese economy slowed and Chinese investors made more investments outside the country, leading to a drop in the yuan's value in relation to the dollar, as well as a decline in China's reserves.

 In August 2019, five years after China had stopped manipulating its currency, the US Treasury designated China as a currency manipulator.
-Some U.S. analysts characterized the belated designation as "embarrassing", "without factual basis", or "a stretch".
+Some US analysts characterized the belated designation as "embarrassing", "without factual basis", or "a stretch".
 On 13 January 2020, the United States removed the designation as part of the Phase One efforts to reach a deal on the trade war.